Diophantus: Arithmetica

-Title page of the Latin translation of Diophantus' Arithmetica by Bachet (1621).

 Arithmetica is the major work of Diophantus and the most prominent work on premodern algebra in Greek mathematics.
 It is a collection of 290 algebraic problems giving numerical solutions of determinate equations (those with a unique solution) and indeterminate equations.
 Arithmetica was originally written in thirteen books, but only six of them survive in Greek, while another four books survive in Arabic, which were discovered in 1968.
 The books in Arabic correspond to books 4 to 7 of the original treatise, while the Greek books correspond to books 1 to 3 and 8 to 10.

 Arithmetica is the earliest extant work present that solve arithmetic problems by algebra.
 Diophantus however did not invent the method of algebra, which existed before him.
 Algebra was practiced and diffused orally by practitioners, with Diophantus picking up technique to solve problems in arithmetic.

-Equations in the book are presently called Diophantine equations.
-The method for solving these equations is known as Diophantine analysis.
+The book considers finding integer solutions to equations with integer coefficients, a class of problem presently called Diophantine equations.
+The methods for solving such equations is called Diophantine analysis.
 Most of the Arithmetica problems lead to quadratic equations.